hegelocampus/notes/W8D2/rails.md

     end
     ```
 ## Seeding
-  -You can set up the ../db/seeds.rb in order to seed a test db
+- You can set up the ../db/seeds.rb in order to seed a test db
-  -Should start each db's construction with a #destroy
+- Should start each db's construction with a #destroy